How to improve your LinkedIn profile for 2023.

 Be wary: hashtags can make your posts look busy or messy, so be careful not to use too many.

-I use hashtags to categorise my content and reinforce my personal branding.
+I use hashtags such as #LinkedInLearnerLounge to categorise my content and reinforce my personal branding.
 Check out these examples:

 Quick writing tip: when coming up with your own hashtag, try using words that rhyme or that start with the same letter (alliteration).
 That gives you the best chance of creating something catchy.